-- Scratch events with heats and finals,
+- Scratch events with heats and finals

-- Scratch events without finals (timed finals events),
+- Scratch events without finals (timed finals events)

-- Specifically invited swimmers,
+- Specifically invited swimmers

 - Minimum numbers in scratch event heats.

-Marshalling instructions should be printed in the program.
-For SNSW meets this is described in GR9, and, normally, marshalling is two events prior to the event being swum.
+Marshalling instructions should always be printed in the program.
+For State meets this is described in GR9 and swimmers are required to marshal at a time determined by the event management bearing in mind the type of meet and the nature of the competition.

 If the marshalling instructions are not printed in the program, the Referee will have to decide what cut-off time is appropriate, having regard to pool layout, designated marshalling areas and the type of meet.
-The Marshals and Announcer must be informed of this decision, and the Referee must make sure swimmers, coaches and Team Managers are made aware of the marshalling arrangements.
-This is normally done via announcements, by the Announcer.
+The Clerks of Course and Announcer must be informed of this decision and the Referee must make sure swimmers, coaches and Team Managers are made aware of the marshalling arrangements.
+This is normally done via announcements by the Announcer.

-Swimmers who report to the Marshal, are advised of their heat and lane number and, immediately prior to their event, they are positioned behind their starting platform by the Check Starter who is responsible for ensuring the correct swimmer is in the correct event, heat and lane.
+Swimmers who report to the Clerk of Course are advised of their heat and lane number and immediately prior to their event, they are positioned behind their starting platform by the Check Starter who is responsible for ensuring the correct swimmer is in the correct event, heat and lane.

-The Referee has authority, where withdrawals of swimmers make it possible, to amalgamate two or more heats into one heat or all heats into a final provided that any alteration to the last heat is kept to a minimum (the Referee also has authority to reseed an event).
-Where appropriate, this is applied at SNSW Championships when the events are pre-seeded in the program.
+The Referee has authority, where withdrawals of swimmers make it possible, to amalgamate two or more heats into one heat or all heats into a final.
+Any alteration to the last heat should be kept to a minimum.
+The Referee also has authority to reseed an event.
+Where appropriate, this is applied at State Championships when the events are pre-seeded in the program.
 Whilst Rule SW3 provides for swimmers who have not reported to the marshalling area by the prescribed time to be deemed to be withdrawals, Referees should allow for a balanced approach.
 Some considerations:

-- Timely management of the meet versus swimmers having as much opportunity to swim as possible; - The benefit in gaining time versus the risk any reseed or amalgamation may cause in confusion: - For this reason, 50 metre events are generally not amalgamated at SNSW meets, unless it is a straight forward amalgamation, completed early, of a very small first heat into a second and/or third heat; - Officiating to the level of the meet, for example: - o Younger/less-experienced swimmers versus older swimmers; - Being a good host versus running an efficient meet (being "officious").
-For example, international and some interstate swimmers may not be familiar with SNSW marshalling and check starting procedures, especially where their home country/state has "self check starting" (i.e. they just turn up to swim); - Open meets may have elite athletes entered in many events and, as such, they may not be able to conform to absolute rigid boundaries of reporting.
-For example: - It may be effective to arrange with a swimmer to report once for several events, where they have to back up for several events in succession, - A swimmer may have media commitments, - A swimmer may have sports science obligations under an elite program, - The Australian Sports Anti-Doping Authority (ASADA) may be undertaking random drug testing, - A swimmer may have presentation commitments.
+- Timely management of the meet versus swimmers having as much opportunity to swim as possible - The benefit in gaining time versus the risk any reseed or amalgamation may cause in confusion: - For this reason, 50 metre events are generally not amalgamated at SNSW meets unless it is a straightforward amalgamation, completed early, of a very small first heat into a second and/or third heat - Officiating to the level of the meet, for example: - Younger, less-experienced swimmers versus older swimmers - Being a good host versus running an efficient meet (being officious).
+For example, international and some interstate swimmers may not be familiar with SNSW marshalling and check starting procedures, especially where their home Country/State has self-marshalling / check starting (i.e. they just turn up to swim) - Open meets may have elite athletes entered in many events and, as such, they may not be able to conform to absolute rigid boundaries of reporting.
+For example: - It may be effective to arrange with a swimmer to report once for several events, where they have to back up for several events in succession - A swimmer may have media commitments - A swimmer may have sports science obligations under an elite program - The Australian Sports Anti-Doping Authority (ASADA) may be undertaking random drug testing - A swimmer may have presentation commitments.

-The computer database must know which swimmer is in each lane in each race, particularly when linked/connected to the AOE.
-When computers are used, whether or not linked to the AOE, amalgamated/reseeded heat sheets should be produced, so as not to delay the competition.
+The computer database must know which swimmer is in each lane in each race, particularly when connected to the AOE.
+When computers are used, whether or not connected to the AOE, amalgamated/reseeded heat sheets should be produced so as not to delay the competition.
 This principle also applies in manual recording situations.